dblock/iex-ruby-client/README.md

 ### Set API token

-To use this gem, set `IEX_CLOUD_SECRET_TOKEN` environment variable to your IEX cloud API token.
+To use this gem, set `IEX_API_PUBLISHABLE_TOKEN` environment variable to your IEX cloud API publishable token.
 You can find your token on [IEX Cloud Console](https://iexcloud.io/console/)

 ### Get a Single Price